 Cloud offerings are becoming the norm

-Moreover, modern, cloud intranets offer more flexibility, anytime, anywhere availability to employees leading to increased productivity and efficiency.
+Moreover, modern, cloud intranets offer more flexibility, anytime, anywhere available to employees leading to increased productivity and efficiency.

 Users’ expectations have changed